piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 Publishing it should be straightforward, but the release should include:

-- a deliberate initial version;
+- a deliberate initial version
-- validated package exports;
+- validated package exports
-- generated declaration files;
+- generated declaration files
-- installation documentation;
+- installation documentation
-- runtime compatibility notes;
+- runtime compatibility notes
-- a minimal changelog;
+- a minimal changelog
-- a clear stability statement.
+- and a clear stability statement

-The project currently has complete automated coverage for its implemented test surface and relies on APIs that are well known within the `node-webrtc` ecosystem.
-That provides a strong basis for an initial public release.
+The current automated test suite reports full coverage for the code paths it exercises, providing a strong basis for an initial public release.

 However, code coverage alone does not define API stability.
 A stable `1.0.0` release should ideally follow validation across several compatible runtimes and